 Nullary functions and applications are also defined as sugar.
-For example, ((fun () E)) is syntactic sugar for ((abs Id E) #f), where Id is a fresh variable.
+For example, ((fun () E)) is syntactic sugar for ((abs I E) #f), where I is a fresh variable.
 Note that #f is used as an arbitrary argument value in this desugaring.

 In HOFL, bind is not a kernel form but is syntactic sugar for the application of a manifest abstraction.
-For example, is sugar for
+Unlike in VALEX, in HOFL the bindpar desugaring can be expressed via a high-level rule (also involving the application of a manifest abstraction).
+For example, is sugar for and